Crescentville, Philadelphia

-Crescentville is a neighborhood in Northeast Philadelphia.
+Crescentville is a neighborhood in Northeast Philadelphia, United States.
 It is located in the vicinity of Adams, Rising Sun, and Tabor Avenues.
 The name Crescentville is thought to be derived from the Crescentville Rope Factory that once stood along the Tookany Creek watershed.

 Crescentville is bounded by Tookany Creek to the south and west of Adams Avenue, up to the intersection of Comly and Rising Sun Avenues and to Whitaker Avenue to the east.
 Originally, the center of the "town" was located on the West side of Tookany/Tacony Creek, where Asylum Road (Adams Ave) crosses the creek.
 The ZIP Code is 19120 (Olney Postal Station).
 Its history dates back before the Civil War as an affluent area once home to many mansions and estates, as well as a few farms.
 Most notably, during the Civil War, the area was referred to as "Grubbtown".
-Some of the Lower portions of Crescentville are sub-categorized and considered the Whitaker Mills area in reference to the Whitaker Mills that stood along Tacony/Tookany Creek at Tabor Road.
+Some of the lower portions of Crescentville are sub-categorized and considered the Whitaker Mills area in reference to the Whitaker Mills that stood along Tacony/Tookany Creek at Tabor Road.

 Geography

 Rising Sun Avenue

 The main artery is Rising Sun Avenue, which was originally a toll road known as the Kensington & Oxford Turnpike.
 Rising Sun Avenue is home to many stores, shops and homes.
-Some former stores of note were the former Crest Diner, later Luv-Inn Diner (now K-Diner), the Dairy Queen (now a laundromat) Pippo's Italian Restaurant and the CREST Theater.
+Some former stores of note were the former Crest Diner, later Luv-Inn Diner (as of 2018, a seafood restaurant), the Dairy Queen (now a laundromat) Pippo's Italian Restaurant and the CREST Theater.

 East of Rising Sun

-The area East of Rising Sun, over to Tabor Road, is mostly row homes, though other east side houses were singles and twins, such as on Godfrey Avenue.
+The area east of Rising Sun, over to Tabor Road, is mostly row homes, though other east side houses were singles and twins, such as on Godfrey Avenue.
 Some are built on land formerly housing a swampy area that was more of a nature area for the farming residents of prior days.

 It was said that this area had boardwalks and picnic areas for the affluent residents, and even a small one-lane airport was to have been located nearer to present day Comly Street.
-Ben Franklin Public Elementary School was built at Rising Sun and Cheltenham Avenue the 1920s and shared its principal at first with the nearby Lawndale Elementary School about a mile away, at Bingham and Hellerman Streets in Lawndale.
+Ben Franklin Public Elementary School was built at Rising Sun and Cheltenham Avenue during the 1920s and shared its principal at first with the nearby Lawndale Elementary School about a mile away, at Bingham and Hellerman Streets in Lawndale.
 On Tabor Road is Creighton Elementary School, also public, built in the 1900s.
 Both schools see a combined enrollment of just under 2000 students.

 Row houses

-The area was largely undeveloped until the 1920s when northward expansion of the city limits took hold and "modern" row housing was built over former farm land.
+The area was largely undeveloped until the 1920s, when northward expansion of the city limits took hold and "modern" row housing was built over former farmland.
 Various developers built blocks and blocks of row homes with little thought or attention to open space.
-This effect would later have a downfall.
-The average price of a new row home back then was under $5,000 — an equivalent to around $76,000 in 2018 dollars.
+This effect would later have consequences.
+The average price of a new row home back then was under $5,000—an equivalent to around $76,000 in 2018 dollars.